autechjobs/website/src/pages/blog/break-into-tech.md

 Monica Mendes Montanha, Junior Software Engineer at Domain

 "You might frequently find job ads postings that require a lot more experience than you got.
 But if you really want to work for/with them,  give it a try to talk directly to any of the people from there and express your interest.
-There is a great chance they open their doors for you.", she shares.
+There is a great chance that they might open their doors for you.", she shares.

 ## Battling Job anxiety: